zloirock/core-js/README.md

 ```

 ## Missing polyfills
-- ES5 `JSON` is missing now only in IE7- and never will it be added to `core-js`, if you need it in these old browsers, many implementations are available, for example, [json3](https://github.com/bestiejs/json3).
+- ES `JSON` is missing now only in IE7- and never will it be added to `core-js`, if you need it in these old browsers, many implementations are available, for example, [json3](https://github.com/bestiejs/json3).
-- ES6 `String#normalize` is not a very useful feature, but this polyfill will be very large.
+- ES `String#normalize` is not a very useful feature, but this polyfill will be very large.
 If you need it, you can use [unorm](https://github.com/walling/unorm/).
-- ES6 `Proxy` can't be polyfilled, but for Node.js / Chromium with additional flags you can try [harmony-reflect](https://github.com/tvcutsem/harmony-reflect) for adapt old style `Proxy` API to final ES6 version.
+- ES `Proxy` can't be polyfilled, but for Node.js / Chromium with additional flags you can try [harmony-reflect](https://github.com/tvcutsem/harmony-reflect) for adapt old style `Proxy` API to final ES2015 version.
-- ES6 logic for `@@isConcatSpreadable` and `@@species` (in most places) can be polyfilled without problems, but it will cause a serious slowdown in popular cases in some engines.
+- ES logic for `@@isConcatSpreadable` and `@@species` (in most places) can be polyfilled without problems, but it will cause a serious slowdown in popular cases in some engines.
 It will be polyfilled when it will be implemented in modern engines.
-- ES7 `SIMD`. `core-js` doesn't add polyfill of this feature because of large size and some other reasons.
+- ES `SIMD` proposal. `core-js` doesn't add polyfill of this feature because of large size and some other reasons.
 You can use [this polyfill](https://github.com/tc39/ecmascript_simd/blob/master/src/ecmascript_simd.js).
 - `window.fetch` is not a cross-platform feature, in some environments it makes no sense.
 For this reason, I don't think it should be in `core-js`.
 Looking at a large number of requests it *may be*  added in the future.
 Now you can use, for example, [this polyfill](https://github.com/github/fetch).
 - ECMA-402 `Intl` is missed because of size.
 You can use [this polyfill](https://github.com/andyearnshaw/Intl.js/).